 Description

-The laithe-house plan of house with attached barn under one roof is a typical vernacular form in the Pennines.
-Here the additional features of a separate first floor entrance to an apparently unheated room [right] and a separately entered toll house [left] indicate a carefully planned arrangement to meet special needs.
-The building stands at the foot of Lidgett, the old road between Colne and Skipton used by cattle drovers and weavers throughout the C18 which was made a Turnpike road in 1755.
-A second Turnpike road, to Haworth, also started from Lidgett, and the establishment of the Blackburn - Burnley - Colne turnpike in 1810 is the likely date for the construction of this toll-house.
-The builder possibly also provided accommodation for travellers or warehousing for cloth in this substantial building.
-Dorothy Harrison [Ed] The History of Colne, Pendle Heritage Centre, 1988, p.82
+The laithe-house plan of a house with an attached barn under one roof is a typical vernacular form in the Pennines.
+The building includes a separate first-floor entrance to an apparently unheated room on the right and a separately entered toll house on the left, indicating a carefully planned arrangement.
+The building is situated at the foot of Lidgett, the route historically used by cattle drovers and weavers between Colne and Skipton, which became a Turnpike road in 1755.
+A second Turnpike road to Haworth also originated at Lidgett, and the establishment of the Blackburn-Burnley-Colne turnpike in 1810 is considered the likely date for the construction of the toll house.
+The builder may have also provided accommodation for travellers or warehousing for cloth within this substantial building.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.